ikilledthosekidsin1985/ikilledthosekidsin1985/README.md

   Afton kids you can talk to me ^_^ I swear I'm not evil.

   I'm always here to listen to anyone talk about anything, I'm here for anyone.
-  Iuse He/Him and am male.
+  I use He/Him and am male.
 I'm often sitting with my best friend, or my son.

   Fredbears Family Diner!
 A server run by me and close friends.
 Designed for FnaF kins or anyone related to that --> https://discord.gg/5gNEmt7S6e